Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: Introduction

 \section{Introduction}

 Improving the reasoning capabilities of Large Language Models (LLMs) is pivotal in modern AI research.
 The most well-known framework for this is Chain-of-Thought (CoT)~\citep{wei2022chain}, which elicits multi-step reasoning.
-A promising strategy to enhance CoT is ``slow-thinking''~\citep{chen2025empirical,jiang2024enhancing}, which can be broadly categorized into external and internal methods.
+A promising strategy to enhance CoT is ``test-time scaling''~\citep{chen2025empirical,jiang2024enhancing}, which can be broadly categorized into external and internal methods.
 External methods, such as tree-based strategies~\citep{yao2023tree,zhang2024rest,wan2024alphazero} and self-consistency~\citep{wang2022self}, augment the model's inference-time output via searching~\citep{gan2025rethinkingexternalslowthinkingsnowball}.
-In contrast, internal methods embed slow-thinking directly into the model via post-training, typically using supervised fine-tuning (SFT) or reinforcement learning (RL).
+While internal test-time scaling methods embed the reasoning capability directly into the model's inference process via post-training, typically utilizing Reinforcement Learning (RL) with a high-level outcome reward.

-Recent breakthroughs from models like DeepSeek's R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, OpenAI's o1 and o3~\citep{openai2024reasoning,openai2025introduce-o3}, and Qwen's QwQ~\citep{qwq-32b-preview} have spotlighted the power of using RL for internal slow thinking.
-This paradigm, often called \textit{zero}-like training, involves applying RL directly to a pre-trained model, bypassing SFT.
-The results are compelling, showing that LLMs can learn sophisticated reasoning strategies through self-exploration.
-This aligns with a core tenet of RL: a high-level objective can guide a policy to discover an optimal strategy on its own.
+Recent breakthroughs from models like DeepSeek's R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, OpenAI's o1 and o3~\citep{openai2024reasoning,openai2025introduce-o3}, and Qwen's QwQ~\citep{qwq-32b-preview} have spotlighted the power of internal test-time scaling.
+This paradigm, also known as \textit{zero}-like training, involves applying RL directly to a pre-trained model, bypassing supervised tuning.
+The empirical results are compelling, showing that a high-level objective can guide a policy to discover an optimal strategy on its own.
+This reveals an interesting insight: the \textit{zero}-like training process is actually guiding the model to find an optimal inference policy.